Tom Wyatt: Chimpanzee rescue mission

 Wyatt is credited with helping save two chimpanzees called Cassius and Octavius from being euthanised in Tweed Heads in 1986 due to suspected tuberculosis.

-After seeing a television news story about the plan to euthanase the chimpanzees after their mother had already been euthanased, despite being found not to have tuberculosis, Wyatt organised a secretive plan with Rockhampton mayor Jim Webber and councillor Jim Broad where they intended to rescue the chimpanzees and bring them back to the Rockhampton Zoo, which is located within the Botanic Gardens.
+After seeing a television news story about the plan to euthanise the chimpanzees after their mother had already been euthanised, despite being found not to have tuberculosis, Wyatt organised a secretive plan with Rockhampton mayor Jim Webber and councillor Jim Broad where they intended to rescue the chimpanzees and bring them back to the Rockhampton Zoo, which is located within the Botanic Gardens.
 This was despite the Queensland and New South Wales state governments refusing to sign permits allowing the chimpanzees across the border.

 Wyatt and Webber drove through the night and collected the chimpanzees and were supplied with sedatives to keep the chimpanzees asleep for the journey back to Rockhampton.
-With the help of a semi-trailer truck driver who was also part of the plan, the chimpanzee cages were loaded onto his trailer which were concealed with tarp and were successfully transported across the border and back to Rockhampton.
+With the help of a semi-trailer truck driver who was also part of the plan, the chimpanzee cages were loaded onto his trailer which were concealed with tarp and were transported across the border and back to Rockhampton.

 Wyatt and Webber's efforts in rescuing Casius (or "Cassie") and Octavius (or "Ockie") have been credited with indirectly establishing a successful breeding program at the zoo as well as making the zoo popular with visitors.
 Three baby chimpanzees have been successfully delivered at the zoo in 2018, 2020 and 2021, while there have also been two stillbirths.

 While "Ockie" died in 2013 from a heart condition, Casius celebrated his 50th birthday in 2021 and continues to live at Rockhampton Zoo and is the alpha male of the pack.